Guardians place Lane Thomas on 10-day injured list with bruised right wrist

 • Brad Thomas (@MrBradThomas)

-Athletics at Mariners Prediction: Odds, expert picks, starting pitchers and betting trends for March 28
+Brewers at Giants Prediction: Odds, expert picks, starting pitchers, betting trends, and stats for April 22

 Follow Rotoworld Player News for the latest fantasy and betting player news and analysis all season long.

-Game details & how to watch Athletics at Mariners
+Game details & how to watch the Brewers at Giants

 Never miss a second of the action and stay up-to-date with all the latest team stats and player news.
 Check out our day-by-day MLB schedule page, along with detailed matchup pages that update live in-game with every out.